FAQ on ordering and availability

 International Shipping – HOORAY!
 We can now ship to Australia/New Zealand the EU and the UK again!
 If you have any questions during checkout please send us a message through our contact page Your choice of USPS First Class, DHL Express or Priority shipping.
 First class tracking is sent via email and is only guaranteed to the US border. *Not all postal service providers outside the US follow the USPS tracking guidelines.

-EU/UK customers please know that you may be charged a VAT tax on your order when it reaches customs.
+Canadian, EU and UK customers please know that you may be charged a VAT tax on your order when it reaches customs.
 We will not be collecting VAT taxes and will not be responsible for them.
 Any taxes/fees/charges are the customer’s responsibility and are not included in the product cost or shipping fee.
 If you don’t want to pay the tax, your order will be returned to us.

 Where can I find my tracking information?